smichaelsen/melon-images/Readme.md

 </picture>
 ```

-### Cropped Image and cropped image url
+### Custom markup

 The rendering as responsive `<picture>` tag is not always desirable.
-You can also just apply the cropping and ignore the sizes and breakpoints using
+You can also get the data of the sources and fallback image and use it in your own markup:
-**CroppedImageViewHelper** and **CroppedImageUriViewHelper**.

 ```
 <html